mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 ### binlogdir

-This parameter allows the location that MaxScale uses to store binlog files to be set.
-If this parameter is not set to a directory name then MaxScale will store the binlog files in the directory */var/cache/maxscale/<Service Name>*.
+This parameter allows the location that MariaDB MaxScale uses to store binlog files to be set.
+If this parameter is not set to a directory name then MariaDB MaxScale will store the binlog files in the directory */var/cache/maxscale/<Service Name>*.
 In the binlog dir there is also the 'cache' directory that contains data retrieved from the master during registration phase and the *master.ini* file which contains the configuration of current configured master.

 ### uuid